 As a food paradise, Singapore has plenty of signature eats.
 Here’s a handy guide to the best food experiences, from affordable fare to fine dining.

-7pm: Make your way to Guan Hoe Soon, one of Singapore's oldest nonya restuarants in Singapore, for a scrumptious feast.
-The menu's extensive so take the time to choose from a wide array of Peranakan (Straits Chinese) delights, from itek tim (duck and salted vegetable soup) to beef rendang (spicy, slow-cooked meat dish).
+7pm: Make your way to Guan Hoe Soon, one of the oldest nonya restaurants in Singapore, for a scrumptious feast.
+The menu's extensive so take the time to choose from a wide array of Peranakan (Straits Chinese) delights, from itek team (duck and salted vegetable soup) to beef rendang (spicy, slow-cooked meat dish).